LuizaRusnac/data-manager/readme.md

 - Retrieving column names.
 - Printing specific columns.

-## 'PDNumericAnalysis' Class
+## 'PDNumPro' Class
-This class extends the CreateDataPD class and provides additional functionalities for numerical analysis and preprocessing.
+This class extends the PDBuilder class and provides additional functionalities for numerical analysis and preprocessing.
 It includes the following features:

 - Computing statistics for numerical columns.
 - Plotting histograms.